dogcane/ZeroBugdet/.github/github-copilot-instructions.md

 - Use **Reactive forms** for all user input
 - Apply **RxJS operators** for data transformation
 - Implement **standalone components** where appropriate (Angular 19+)
+- Use Angular HttpClient for all API calls

 ## Naming Conventions
 - **C# Backend**: PascalCase for public, camelCase for private